cimris/odin-rock-paper-scissors/README.md

 I began the UI for the Rock, Paper, Scissors game.
 It is a fairly simple front-end, with black and yellow styling.
 My goal is to have the interface for the player to make their choice, to have the computer choice displayed, and to keep a tally on the scoreboard for a "first to five" win condition.
 Having the computer choice shown on the UI will likely be challenging and may be the last thing I add.

 However, the front end was incredibly simple and easy to make compared to how long it used to take me to position things with HTML/CSS.
 Improvement!

+I walked away from this project for a bit due to work, but luckily, when I came back I found my code fairly readable.
+Quite happy about that.
+Once I regained my footing getting the document selectors up and running as variables - to save myself some time - and reworking the functions came pretty easily.
+Once I got the hand of one selector I found getting the rest in line rather simple.